gutschilla/elixir-pdf-generator/README.md

 Unfortunately, with Elixir 1.7+ `System.cmd` seems to pass parameters differently to the environment than it did before, now requiring shell options like `--foo=bar` to be split up as `["--foo", "bar"]`.
-Since this library makes heavy use of command line parameters, I intend to bump the Elixir version to 1.7 for that reason, starting with v0.6.0.
+This behaviour seemingly went away with OTP 22 in May 2019 and Elixir 1.8.2.
+So if you run into issues, try upgrading to the latest Erlang/OTP and Elixir first, and do not hesitate file a report.